 With a few simple adjustments, you can enjoy comfy temperatures while keeping more money in your pocket.
 Check out our guide on how your thermostat can save you money in the summer:

 While at Home

-- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping helps keep things cooler during those hot summer days.
-Don't forget to check for any gaps around windows, doors and even outdoor fixtures.
-Making time to seal leaks now can help you save a lot in the long run.
+- Seal all other leaky spots in your home: Finding and sealing any remaining leaks in your home with caulk, foam sealant or weather-stripping can help keep it cooler on hot summer days.
+It’s also important to check for any gaps around windows, doors and even outdoor fixtures.
+Taking the time to seal up any leaks now can help you save a lot over time.